Demographics of South Korea: Population trends

 Total fertility rates (the average number of births a woman will have during her lifetime) fell from 6.1 births per female in 1960 to 4.2 in 1970, 2.8 in 1980, and 2.4 in 1984.
 The number of live births, recorded as 711,810 in 1978, grew to a high of 917,860 in 1982.
 This development stirred apprehensions among family planning experts of a new "baby boom."
 By 1986, however, the number of live births had declined to 806,041.

 Decline in population growth continued, and between 2005 and 2010 total fertility rate for South Korean women was 1.21, one of the world's lowest according to the United Nations.
 Fertility rate well below the replacement level of 2.1 births per female has triggered a national alarm, with some predicting an aging society unable to grow or support its elderly.
 Recent Korean governments have prioritized the issue on their agenda, promising to enact social reforms that will encourage women to have children.

 The country's population increased to 46 million by the end of the twentieth century, with growth rates ranging between 0.9% and 1.2%.
-The population is expected to stabilize (that is, cease to grow) in the year 2023 at around 52.6 million people.
+An early 1992 estimate had projected that the population would stabilize around 2023 at about 52.6 million people.
+Subsequent projections released by Statistics Korea in December 2023 found that the total population reached 51.67 million in 2022 and, after a brief peak of roughly 51.75 million in 2024, is expected to decline rather than stabilize, falling to 50.06 million by 2040 and to 36.22 million by 2072.
 In the words of Asiaweek magazine, the "stabilized tally will approximate the number of Filipinos in 1983, but squeezed into less than a third of their [the Philippines'] space."

 As of early 2019, the birth rate of South Korea reached an alarmingly low number.
 In February 2019, the Korean TFR fell to 0.98, well below the replacement level of 2.1 births.
 South Korea is now the fastest-aging developed country in the world.
 The Korean government (and its failing actions against the birth rate issue) and the worsening economic environment for young people are blamed as the main causes.